Seagate/cortx-hare/rfc/6/README.md

    `consul kv import @consul-kv.json` command.

-4. Starts `consul` agents on every node of the cluster, knowing from `bootstrap-env` file where the server and the client agents should be running.
+4. Starts `consul` agents on every node of the cluster, knowing from `bootstrap.json` file where the server and the client agents should be running, on which IP addresses and to which agent to join.
    Consul configuration SHOULD be taken from `consul-config_{server,client}.json` templates.  `bootstrap` script MAY use [`--bind`](https://www.consul.io/docs/agent/options.html#_bind)